Skip To Content

 Number of mosaic datasets per geodatabase

-A single geodatabase may contain a large number of different mosaic datasets.
-For file geodatabases, there is no significant advantage to storing multiple mosaic datasets in a single geodatabase.
-Typically, either a separate geodatabase is used for each mosaic dataset or a small group of related mosaic datasets that define a project are stored in a single geodatabase, making backup and restoring simpler.
+A single geodatabase may contain a large number of mosaic datasets.
+For file geodatabases, there is no advantage to storing multiple mosaic datasets in a single geodatabase.
+You can use either a separate geodatabase for each mosaic dataset or a single geodatabase for a small group of related mosaic datasets that define a project, making backup and restoring simpler.